 We use Stripe Connect, which means your Stripe fees are reported to you directly in your Stripe dashboard.
 We would encourage you to apply to Stripe for a non-profit rate.

-On PTAsocial (free version), we only apply the 1.5% platform fee, and this is detailed in your 'All Tickets' tab when you download the CSV spreadsheet file.
+On PlanSocial (free version), we apply the 1.5% platform fee and the Stripe fee, and these are clearly detailed in your 'All Tickets' tab when you download the CSV spreadsheet file.

-NOTE: If you are holding multiple events, or high-ticket price events in your school, you would probably benefit from upgrading your PTAsocial plan to a paid plan which offers reduced or zero platform fees as well as a beautiful website builder and ecommerce store.
+NOTE: If you are holding multiple events, or high-ticket price events in your school, you may well benefit from upgrading your PlanSocial community to a paid plan which offers reduced platform fees, and more than 100 active hub members.
 Please drop our friendly support team a line to find out more! :)